 logitPyi=1= β0+ tβ1tx1it.

 As with traditional logistic regression, the coefficient β1(t) is interpreted as a log odds ratio of recent cannabis use associated with a 1% increase in pupil diameter; however, unlike traditional logistic regression, this log odds ratio is estimated at each time t during the pupil light response test.
 When exponentiated, β1t is interpreted as an odds ratio at each time t.
-This model can be used to predict recent cannabis use using the full pupil response trajectory.
+This model can be used to predict recent cannabis use using the full pupil light response trajectory.

-We compare the functional logistic regression model to a traditional logistic regression model that uses single value summaries of the trajectory data, including (a) minimal constriction, the magnitude of peak decrease as a percentage of the pre-illumination diameter; (b) AUC, the magnitude of rebound dilation after the point of minimal constriction; and (c) the slope of the rebound after the point of minimal constriction [8].We compare both models in their ability to predict recent cannabis use, and expect better prediction from the logistic regression model because it leverages information from the full pupil response trajectories.
-Area under the receiver operating characteristic curve (AUC) is used to compare the discrimination ability of each model to discriminate between recent cannabis use and no use, where values closer to 1 are interpreted as having a higher predictive accuracy.
+We compare the functional logistic regression model to a traditional logistic regression model that uses single value summaries of the trajectory data, including (a) minimal constriction, the magnitude of peak decrease as a percentage of the pre-illumination diameter; (b) AUC, the magnitude of rebound dilation after the point of minimal constriction; and (c) the slope of the rebound after the point of minimal constriction [8].We compare both models in their ability to predict recent cannabis use, and expect better prediction from the functional logistic regression model because it leverages information from the full pupil light response trajectories.
+Area under the receiver operating characteristic curve (AUC) is used to compare the discrimination ability, between recent cannabis use and no use, of each model, where values closer to 1 are interpreted as having a higher predictive accuracy.

 Modeling patterns in pupil response trajectories across cannabis use groups